Portuguese Millipedes

 In late-2017 WA Planning Commission (WAPC) completed the installation of a Portuguese Millipede barrier on the boundary between Burleigh Drive and the bushland reserve.

-PEET has advised BBRA that WAPC will extend the barrier to cover the Northern Residential Precinct in due course, once the construction works on the northern boundary are completed.
+PEET has advised BBRA that WAPC will extend the barrier to cover the full perimeter of the Northern Residential Precinct once the construction works along the boundary of the NRP are completed.